sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 - **reduce():** Combines items into a single result (e.g., sum, product).

 These tools make your code shorter, faster, and more expressive — perfect for data processing tasks.

+## 🧩 Day 22 - List and Dictionary Comprehensions

+### 🔹 Topics Covered
+- List comprehension basics
+- Conditional list comprehension
+- Nested list comprehension
+- Dictionary comprehension
+- Conditional dictionary comprehension

+### 🧠 Summary
+Comprehensions make code **cleaner, shorter, and faster**.
+They let you create new lists or dictionaries from existing data using one-line expressions.
+This is widely used in **data cleaning, transformation, and analysis**.